shenxianpeng/blog/source/daily/index.md

 ---

+## 6/25/2024

+Wow, I'm in the AUTHORS.txt of [pip](https://github.com/pypa/pip), [see](https://github.com/pypa/pip/blob/main/AUTHORS.txt#L667).
+I just [made some commits](https://github.com/pypa/pip/commits/main/?author=shenxianpeng ) of pip.

+Oh, by the way, my family was approved last week.
+I'm waiting to pick it up in Japan.

 ## 6/13/2024 - Blue Card Approved

 It's been 20 days since my visa interview and I finally know that my blue card is approved, but my familly still has to wait.